 Well, high altitude for you depends on where your home is!

 The altitude in Colorado and the mountain regions usually presents no problems for visitors from lower altitudes.
-The vast majority of tourists and visitors who come here are fine with Colorado’s elevation.
+With a little common sense, the vast majority of tourists and visitors who come here are fine with Colorado’s elevation.

-cities at sea level!
-So, if you come here and feel a little breathless,
+do cities at sea level!
+So, if you land in Denver and feel a little breathless,

 symptoms of altitude sickness.
-You could feel a little dizzy, or
+You could feel a little dizzy, lightheaded,

-Susceptibility to altitude sickness does not seem to be related to specific factors, like physical condition or age, or even the altitude level at home.
+Susceptibility to altitude sickness doesn't seem to be related to specific factors, like physical condition or age, or even the altitude level or elevation at home.
 Some folks just get it and some don’t!

 Travelers might have mild symptoms at 5,280 feet (about 1,609 meters) above sea level, as well as at altitudes of 10,00 feet (3,048 meters) and higher.
-Giving yourself or your group a little time to acclimatize before heading up to a ski area, Rocky Mountain National Park, Mt.
-Evans, or Pikes Peak is a good idea.
+Giving yourself or your group a little time to acclimatize before heading up to higher altitudes is a good idea.